-As to his discovery violation claim, Stahlman submitted that the government's failure to disclose Agent Hyre's prior discipline was an egregious violation of Criminal Rule 16.
+As to his discovery violation claim, Stahlman submitted that the government's failure to disclose Agent Hyre's prior discipline was an {2019 U.S. App.
+LEXIS 37} egregious violation of Criminal Rule 16.
 Stahlman acknowledged that, to obtain a new trial on a non-Brady, newly discovered evidence claim, the evidence cannot be "merely impeaching."
 Stahlman maintained, however, that Agent Hyre's prior discipline was "so much more" than just impeachment evidence, as having that information would have affected Stahlman's entire trial strategy.

 Stahlman acknowledged that, because his appeal in Case No. 17-14387 was then pending, the district court lacked jurisdiction to grant his motion for new trial.
-Stahlman therefore requested that the district court enter an indicative ruling certifying that the motion should be granted, which would allow this Court to consider a motion to remand jurisdiction to the district court to hold an evidentiary hearing and address the merits of his new trial motion.6

-In response, the government argued that Stahlman's Brady claim failed because: (1) he did not coherently articulate how evidence of Agent Hyre's prior discipline would have changed the outcome of the trial; (2) he failed to show how Hyre's prior discipline would be admissible; (3) Hyre's misconduct "did not involve any finding of dishonesty or untruthfulness," making it inadmissible as evidence bearing on credibility under Federal Rule of Evidence 608(b); (4) Hyre's discipline would also be inadmissible under Rules 403 and 404(b); (5) other circuits have found a law enforcement policy violation does not constitute Brady material; and (6) in any event, the evidence against Stahlman was "overwhelming," making it unlikely that evidence of Hyre's prior discipline would have altered the jury's verdict.
+Stahlman therefore requested that the district court enter an indicative ruling certifying that the motion should be granted, which would allow this Court to consider a motion to remand jurisdiction to the district court to hold an evidentiary hearing and address the merits of his new trial motion.6 of the trial; (2) he failed to show how Hyre's prior discipline would be admissible; (3) Hyre's misconduct "did not involve any finding of dishonesty or untruthfulness," making {2019 U.S. App.
+LEXIS 38} it inadmissible as evidence bearing on credibility under Federal Rule of Evidence 608(b); (4) Hyre's discipline would also be inadmissible under Rules 403 and 404(b); (5) other circuits have found a law enforcement policy violation does not constitute Brady material; and (6) in any event, the evidence against Stahlman was "overwhelming," making it unlikely that evidence of Hyre's prior discipline would have altered the jury's verdict.